swaptacular/swpt_accounts/protocol.rst

 commit_period : int32
    The maximal allowed period (in seconds) during which new prepared transfers can be committed successfully.
-That is: unless the client wants the deadline for the transfer to be shorter that normal, the ``deadline`` field in new `PreparedTransfer`_ messages will be calculated by addinng that many seconds to the current timestamp.
+That is: unless the client explicitly requested the deadline for the transfer to be shorter that normal, the value of the ``deadline`` field in new `PreparedTransfer`_ messages will be calculated by adding ``commit_period`` seconds to the current timestamp.
 This MUST be a non-negative number, which MUST be the same for all accounts with the given debtor.

 status_flags : int32
    Account status bit-flags.
 Different server implementations may use